Berkeley-CS61B/website-fa23/materials/lab/lab12/faq.md

     resetActionTimer();
     resetFrameTimer();

-    // Call on helper method to spawn a piece
+    // Call on helper method to spawn a piece.

     while (// check for if the game is over) {
         if (shouldRenderNewFrame()) {